 The interesting thing to take away from these Evokers is that none of them have personalities that overlap.
 Each character feels different due to their various backstories, historical ties, and decisions they make during their lives.

-The idea with presenting these character isn’t for something you copy but rather something that shows you how arcane power can shape a character’s world view and priorities.
+The idea with presenting these characters isn’t for something you copy but rather something that shows you how arcane power can shape a character’s worldview and priorities.

 Evocation Wizards give D&D players a chance to explore what it’s like to command powerful arcane spells that can devastate foes.